PATRON LOUNGE TICKETS ARE AVAILABLE NOW AT THE DOOR:

 Wayne Conyers, Artist, Instructor, McPherson College, McPherson, KS

 Wayne Conyers is a 30-year professor at McPherson College in McPherson, Kansas.
 He teaches a wide range of classes, including drawing, painting, ceramics, art education, art seminars, and senior concentration.
 He also established the school's graphic design program, which is now in its 10th year.
 Conyers has exhibited at more than 75 shows, both invitational and juried, at the local, regional, and national levels.
 In April 2010, he was one of 30 artists representing the United States in an exchange show in Tokyo between the Watercolor USA Honor Society and the Japanese Watercolor Federation.
 He earned his BA in art from Bethany College, his MA in painting from the University of Missouri-Kansas City, and his MFA in painting from Fort Hays State University.

 Patricia McDonnell, Ph.D., Director, Ulrich Museum of Art, Wichita State University,

 With a doctorate in art history from Brown University, McDonnell has worked in art museums for 30 years.
 She opened new museum facilities at Tacoma Art Museum (with architect Antoine Predock) and the Weisman Art Museum, University of Minnesota (with architect Frank Gehry), and led curatorial programs to build increased audiences.
+Prior to moving to the Wichita Art Museum in 2012, she directed the Ulrich Museum of Art at Wichita State University.
 McDonnell is a widely published scholar, a specialist on painter Marsden Hartley, and has curated over 80 exhibitions on a range of modern and contemporary art subjects.

 2012 Award Winners